raulmax319/sm64plus/FAQ.md

 ## **Q:** What about Render96?

-**A:** The official Render96 texture pack works with SM64Plus, but lacks the segmented skybox textures.
-The models do not to work directly at the moment, but if you're willing to take on the challenge, it should be possible to fix the errors and make them work.
+**A:** The official Render96 texture pack works with SM64Plus, with the exception of skybox textures.
+The models do not to work with SM64Plus at this moment.
+If you're willing to take on the challenge, it should be possible to fix the errors and make them work, but don't expect that to be very trivial.

 <br>

 ## **Q:** Is there Linux or Mac support?

-**A:** Linux support is in works but needs further testing.
+**A:** Linux support is in works, but needs further testing.
 There's no Mac support planned.

 <br>